OctopusDeploy/blog/blog/2019-07/thoughts-from-my-recent-ux-journey/index.md

 Start doing these things and I believe you'll be heading in the right direction.
 Know that small UX changes can make a big difference in people's lives, opportunities will present themselves to improve a customer's experience and good things will happen.

-And with everything going on in your hectic little worlds, always try to maintain perspective.
+And with everything going on in our hectic little worlds, always try to maintain perspective.
 I.e. What is the _primary value_ you're wanting the customer to experience?
 Everything else might just be noise :)

 Keep smiling and happy deployments.